serenity-js/serenity-js/documentation/website/src/handbook/release-notes/serenity-js-3.md

 ### Using an untyped Notepad

-If you don't want to use the typed notepad in the first steps of your migration, you can still use an untyped notepad:
+If you don't want to use the typed notepad in the first steps of your migration, you can still use an untyped version:

 ```typescript
  import { Actor, Cast, Notepad, TakeNotes } from '@serenity-js/core';